GATE Syllabus for 2021 exam for Electrical engineering along with brochure will be officially released by IIT Bombay.

-Understanding weightage analysis of each and every topic asked in GATE electrical exam is very much required for every GATE Aspirants.
+Understanding the subject-wise weightage analysis of each and every topic asked in the GATE electrical exam is very much required for every GATE Aspirants.

-GATE Subject Wise Weightage for EE 2020 will help the GATE aspirants to create a well-defined preparation strategy to score better in the GATE Electrical Exam.
+GATE Subject Wise Weightage for Electrical Engineering will help the GATE aspirants to create a well-defined preparation strategy to score better in the GATE Electrical Exam.

-Candidates can refer to the detailed Weightage Analysis for GATE EE 2020 exam and qualify for admissions into Top IIT/NIT and PSU Jobs.
+Candidates can refer the detailed Weightage Analysis for GATE EE exam and qualify for admissions into Top IIT/NIT and PSU Jobs.

-GATE Score is required for admissions in IIT/IISC/NIT and recruitment in various PSUs.
-Hence, we understand that GATE Cut Off is very much important for every GATE candidate to know before GATE exam preparation.
+GATE Score is required for admissions in IIT/IISC/NIT and recruitment in various PSU Companies.
+Hence, we understand that GATE Cut Off is very much important for every GATE candidate to know before their GATE exam preparation.

 GATE Score card will be issued to those GATE candidates who score equal to or more than the GATE qualifying cut off marks.

 Check the GATE Qualifying Cut Off marks for Electrical Exam,